 Established in 1980, Berkowitz Pollack Brant has four decades of experience as an independent public accounting firm with offices in Miami, Ft.
-Lauderdale, Boca Raton, West Palm Beach, Florida, and New York City.
+Lauderdale, Boca Raton, West Palm Beach and New York City.

 With nearly 300 accountants, tax specialists, consultants, financial planners and systems administrators, we are one of the largest accounting firms in Florida and one of the top-100 firms in the United States.
 We have the breadth of expertise and knowledge necessary to advise clients on a wide array of business, tax and financial matters.

 Our strength is establishing inter-disciplinary teams comprised of CPAs, forensic and valuation professionals, senior tax professionals, technical audit and assurance specialists, management consultants, information technology resources, and financial and estate planning advisors.
 These skilled individuals come together under the direction of senior-level directors for each engagement.

 Our professionals deliver high-quality services with the ongoing involvement of experienced senior firm members.
 Firm services include:

 - Accounting systems implementation

 - Business consulting